-In this online age where most of your work is done online, you need proper protection from snoopers, etc. Some people and bots collect information about you and use it for their benefit.
-We have been covering different methods to stay safe on the Internet.
-This review of KeyScrambler Personal Free, an anti-keylogging software that encrypts keystrokes in a browser, is part of the series to keep your information private when you are surfing and entering your information using browsers.
+In this online age, where most of your work is done online, you need proper protection from snoopers, etc. Some people and bots collect information about you and use it for their benefit.
+We have been covering various methods for staying safe on the Internet.
+This review of KeyScrambler Personal Free, an anti-keylogging software for Windows 11/10, that encrypts keystrokes in a browser, is part of a series to keep your information private when you are surfing and entering it in browsers.

 Do note that, in this review, we are covering only the free version of KeyScrambler – and that is KeyScrambler Personal.